 Imprudent or Illiquid Retirement Plan Investments

 An estimated 100 million American workers and their dependents are covered by a partially or fully self-insured company health plan.
 These plans are more common in larger companies but about 13% of employees covered under a self-insured plan work for companies with fewer than 200 employees.
-Because the employer bears the risk of unexpected healthcare costs, due diligence of a self-funded health plan is critical.
+Because the employer bears the risk of unexpected employee healthcare costs, due diligence of a self-funded health plan is critical.
+An employee group with above-average injuries and illnesses can result in higher healthcare expenses than a buyer might anticipate.
+Several years of claims data surveyed during due diligence can help a seller and buyer gauge expected costs going forward so they can address issues in deal pricing and terms if needed.

 Late Contributions to Retirement Plans and Miscalculated Matching Contributions